Checklist: buying a house or property

 Go to the area where the property is located and drive around, look at the school, eat lunch in the local shops or at a local café and pop into the supermarket – in addition to google maps, which will show you local amenities, this will give you an idea of how the area feels.

 This one can’t be stressed enough.
-Buying a house or property online by auction is a new process in Australia, but it doesn’t mean you should forget the fundamentals.
+Buying a house or property online is still a relitavely new process in Australia, but it doesn’t mean you should forget the fundamentals.
 It's always a good idea to view or inspect the property or have a representative you trust do this for you.

 There are laws around misrepresenting a product for sale in Australia, but it’s still important you inspect the property you intend to buy – if you can, inspect a few times.